-Now the obvious question that would pop up in our mind is why the knowledge of large-scale system design so important to these companies?
-I mean, if a candidate is a pro-coder, has the superpower of writing a O(1) complexity solution to any problem.
-Is it really necessary for him to have a good knowledge of system design too?
+Now the obvious question that would pop up in our mind is why the knowledge of large-scale system design is so important to these companies?
+I mean, if a candidate is a pro-coder, has the superpower of writing an O(1) complexity solution to any problem.
+Is it really necessary for them to have a good knowledge of system design too?

 It also depends on what stage of the development process we hit an impasse due to the hasty decisions taken during the initial design phases.
-So, before we even touch the code & get our hands dirty, we have to make the underlying architecture right.
+So, before we even touch the code and get our hands dirty, we have to make the underlying architecture right.

 A look at the architecture of our app should bring a smile to everyone’s face.